 Out of all plumbing problems, a clogged toilet is probably one of the most frustrating (and messy).
 There’s nothing more annoying than flushing the toilet only to find that the water flows all over your bathroom floor, instead of draining into the toilet bowl as it should.
 A clogged toilet also has the potential to be a major plumbing disaster, as blockages that build up over time and are left untreated can cause your pipes to crack or burst – this is something that is very expensive to repair.

 Most blockages occur in the s-bend behind the toilet, and can be fixed using the methods outlined below.
-If all else fails, call a professional plumber for to clear that blockage before it becomes a problem.
+If all else fails, call a professional plumber for sewer cleaning in Chicago to clear that blockage before it becomes a problem.

 The tried and tested plunger method